 - 1. Carry out activities of daily living such as personal grooming and hygiene, dressing, making meals and maintaining a clean environment. - 2.
-Develop and maintain positive interactions and relationships with residents of one home and share meals and activities, as appropriate. - 3.
-Learn and develop practices that promote good health and wellness such as nutritious meal planning, regular exercise, carrying through prescribed therapies and exercises, awareness and avoidance of risk including environmental risks, exploitation or abuse; responding to emergencies in the home and community such as fire or injury; knowing how and when to seek assistance. - 4.
-Manage or participate in the management of his or her medical care including scheduling and attending medical appointments, filling prescriptions and self-administration of medications, and keeping health logs and records. - 5.
-Manage his or her mental health diagnosis and emotional wellness including self-management of emotions such as disappointment, frustration, anxiety, anger, and depression; applying trauma informed care principles and practices and accessing mental health services.
-The service should include: a comprehensive behavior assessment; design, development and updates to a behavior support plan that includes positive practices and least restrictive interventions; development of a Crisis Intervention Plan; and implementation of the behavior support plan, Crisis Intervention Plan and/or the skill building plan which involve collecting and recording the data necessary to evaluate progress and the need for plan revisions. - 6.
-Participate in the development and implementation of the service plan and direct the person-centered planning process including identifying who should attend and what the desired outcomes are. - 7.
-Make decisions including identifying options/choices and evaluating options/choices against a set of personal preferences and desired outcomes.
-This includes assistance with identifying supports available within the community. - 8.
-Achieve financial stability through managing personal resources, general banking and balancing accounts, record keeping and managing savings accounts and programs such as ABLE accounts. - 9.
+Learn and develop practices that promote good health and wellness such as nutritious meal planning, regular exercise, carrying through prescribed therapies and exercises, awareness and avoidance of risk including environmental risks, exploitation or abuse; responding to emergencies in the home and community such as fire or injury; knowing how and when to seek assistance. - 3.
+Manage or participate in the management of his or her medical care including scheduling and attending medical appointments, filling prescriptions and self-administration of medications, and keeping health logs and records. - 4.
+Manage his or her mental health diagnosis and emotional wellness including self-management of emotions such as disappointment, frustration, anxiety, anger, and depression; applying trauma informed care principles and practices; and accessing mental health services.
+The service should include: a comprehensive behavior assessment; design, development and updates to a behavior support plan that includes positive practices and least restrictive interventions; development of a Crisis Intervention Plan; and implementation of the behavior support plan, Crisis Intervention Plan and/or the skill building plan which involve collecting and recording the data necessary to evaluate progress and the need for plan revisions. - 5.
+Participate in the development and implementation of the service plan and direct the person-centered planning process including identifying who should attend and what the desired outcomes are.

+- 6. Make decisions in identifying options/choices and evaluating options/choices against a set of personal preferences and desired outcomes.
+This includes assistance with identifying supports available within the community. - 7.
+Manage his or her home; including arranging for utility services, paying bills, home maintenance, and home safety. - 8.
+Achieve financial stability through managing personal resources, general banking and balancing accounts, record keeping and managing savings accounts and utilizing programs such as ABLE accounts. - 9.
 Communicate with providers, caregivers, family members, friends and others face-to-face and through the use of the telephone, correspondence, the internet, and social media.
-The service may require knowledge and use of sign language or interpretation for individuals whose primary language is not English.

-- 10. Use a range of transportation options including buses, trains, cab services, driving, and joining car pools, etc. The Residential Habilitation provider is responsible for providing transportation to activities related to health, community involvement and the service plan.
-The Residential Habilitation provider is not responsible for transportation for which another provider is responsible. - 11.
-Reside in the same home to develop and manage relationships as appropriate, share responsibilities for routines such as preparing meals, eating together, carrying out routine home maintenance such as light cleaning, planning and scheduling shared recreational activities and other typical household routines, resolving differences and negotiating solutions. - 12.
+The service may require knowledge and use of sign language or interpretation for individuals whose primary language is not English. - 10.
+Use a range of transportation options including buses, trains, cab services, driving, and joining car pools, etc. Life Sharing providers are responsible to provide transportation to activities related to health, community involvement and the participant's service plan.
+The Life Sharing provider is not responsible for transportation for which another provider is responsible. - 11.
+Develop and manage relationships with individuals residing in the same home as appropriate, share responsibilities for shared routines such as preparing meals, eating together, carrying out routine home maintenance such as light cleaning, planning and scheduling shared recreational activities and other typical household routines, resolving differences and negotiating solutions. - 12.
 Develop and maintain relationships with members of the broader community and to manage problematic relationships. - 13.
-Exercise rights as a citizen and fulfill his or her civic responsibilities such as voting and serving on juries; attending public community meetings; to participate in community projects and events with volunteer associations and groups; to serve on public and private boards, advisory groups, and commissions, as well as develop confidence and skills to enhance their contributions to the community. - 14.
+Exercise rights as a citizen and fulfill their civic responsibilities such as voting and serving on juries; attending public community meetings; to participate in community projects and events with volunteer associations and groups; to serve on public and private boards, advisory groups, and commissions, as well as develop confidence and skills to enhance their contributions to the community. - 14.
 Develop personal interests, such as hobbies, appreciation of music, and other experiences the participant enjoys or may wish to discover. - 15.
 Participate in preferred activities of community life such as shopping, going to restaurants, museums, movies, concerts, dances and faith based services.